vinaypall/Comrad-Assignment/README.md

 ### Get property by Name
-In this task we are going to add an endpoint that will get all the properties that start with the query parameter `name` edit the `getPropertyByName` method in the `PropertyControllerV1.java` file
+In this task we are going to add an endpoint that will get all the properties that contain the query parameter `name` edit the `getPropertyByName` method in the `PropertyControllerV1.java` file

 edit the `PropertyControllerV1.java`, `PropertyService.java` and `PropertyRepo.java` file as needed to complete the task